 Offer employees resources for COVID-19 testing

-Authorities in some regions are prioritizing tests for those who need them most.
+Public health authorities in some regions are prioritizing tests for those who need them most.
 Let your employees know this includes:

 - healthcare workers

 - first responders

 - those who have recently traveled to outbreak hot spots